cakephp/docs/en/development/routing.rst

 ------------------------------------------------

 When creating routes you might want to restrict certain URL's based on specific request/environment settings.
 A good example of this is :doc:`rest` routing.
-You can specify additional conditions in the ``$defaults`` argument for :php:meth:`Router::connect()`.
+You can specify additional conditions in the ``$defaults`` argument for ``connect()``.
 By default CakePHP exposes 3 environment conditions, but you can add more using :ref:`custom-route-classes`.
 The built-in options are:

 - ``[type]`` Only match requests for specific content types.
 - ``[method]`` Only match requests with specific HTTP verbs.